bitchan/bitchan-node/README.md

 will be used to store Bitmessage objects at `~/.bitchan/bitchan.db`.
 Logs will be placed at `~/.bitchan/bitchan.log`.

+By default `bitchan-node` will also spawn [web interface](https://github.com/bitchan/bitchan-web) at 28444 port which should be accessible in browser by http://localhost:28444/

 To run `bitchan-node` in a background you may either use [forever utility](https://www.npmjs.com/package/forever) or some sort of terminal multiplexing/nohup.